agco/agco-json-api-profiles/public/profile.md

 ### Aggregation types

+The aggregation types and output format are more or less copied over as-is from Elasticsearch :

+- Metrics : min, max, sum, avg, stats, extended_stats, percentiles, percentile_ranks, top_hits, cardinality, geo_bounds
+- Bucketing : terms, significant_terms, range, date_range, filter, filters, missing, histogram, date_histogram, geo_distance

-The aggregation types and output formnat are more or less copied over as-is from Elasticsearch.
-Therefore it's probably a good idea to visit the Elasticsearch documentation pages to get a more in-depth understanding on the various aggregation types : http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations.html.
+Read through the Elasticsearch documentation pages to get a more in-depth understanding on the various aggregation types and the available parameters : http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations.html.

-####  Mapping ES - JSONAPI Search Profile
+####  Elasticsearch vs Search Profile

-Some of the paremeters are renamed to remain consistent with the rest of the JSONAPI spec :
+Some of the paremeters are renamed to remain consistent with the rest of the JSONAPI spec.

-- field -> attribute ( in order to prevent confusion with JSONAPI fields )
+Most Elastisearch aggregations require a 'field' parameter (e.g. terms, range,...), this is expected as a 'property' attribute on the aggregation label.
 ```
-?...zip_agg.attribute=zip
+?...zip_agg.property=zip
 ```
-- include -> fields
+The Elasticsearch top_hits aggregation accepts an 'include' parameter, this is expected as a 'fields' attribute on the aggregation label.
 ```
 ?...mostrecent_agg.fields=id,code,name
 ```
-#### Parameter Mapping

-### Lock-in
+### Elasticsearch lock-in

 The profile Aggregation GET syntax maps in a generic way to Elasticsearch POST requests, however if another search engine would be used to back the implementation of the profile, it should be possible to re-map the syntax (e.g. SOLR facets / pivots ).